 We start by estimating mean treatment effects (average intent-to-treat), and then take five approaches to examining distributional shifts and heterogeneous treatment effects.
-First and second, we estimate effects on outcome variance and distributions.
+First we estimate effects on outcome variance and second we examine whether differences in variance are captured entirely by the variables we observe.
 Third, we estimate quantile treatment effects.
 Fourth, we estimate treatment effects on the likelihood that an outcome variable increased or decreased, for the sub-sets of outcomes and respondents for which we have panel data.
-Fifth, we examine whether treatment effects vary heterogeneously with characteristics such as prior business ownership, education, location, and income, and (nonstandard) preferences.
+Fifth, we examine whether treatment effects vary heterogeneously with baseline characteristics such as prior business ownership, education, location, and income, and (nonstandard) preferences.

-We find generally positive average effects.
-Of the 34 more-ultimate outcomes for which we estimate treatment effects in the full sample, we find 8 treatment effects that are positive with at least 90% confidence, and only one statistically significant negative effect.
+The mean treatment effects suggest some good and little harm.
+Of the 34 more-ultimate outcomes for which we estimate treatment effects in the full sample, we find 8 treatment effects that are positive with at least 90% confidence, and only one statistically significant negative effect (0 when we adjust for multiple hypothesis testing).
 There is evidence of both increased business investment and improved consumption smoothing.
 Happiness, trust in others, and female intra-household decision power also increase.

 We also find evidence of changes in dispersion.
-Of the 29 non-binary outcomes tested, we find statistically significant increases in eight, and statistically significant decreases in seven.
-Variance increases in the treatment group relative to control for total and Compartamos borrowing, business revenues and expenses, and household expenditures on groceries and on school and medical expenses.
+Of the 29 non-binary outcomes tested, we find statistically significant increases in eight, and statistically significant decreases in seven (both with and without adjustment for multiple hypothesis testing).
+Variance increases in the treatment group relative to control for total and Compartamos borrowing (both for the number of loans and the amount of loans), business revenues and expenses, and household expenditures on groceries and on school and medical expenses.
 Variance is lower for informal borrowing, nights the respondent did not go hungry, asset purchases, remittances received, fraction of children not working, lack of depression, and decision-making power.

-We estimate quantile treatment effects to examine whether there are meaningful effects on the shape of outcome distributions, particularly in the form of positive treatment effects in the right tail: revenues, expenses, profits, groceries, and school and medical expenses each have this pattern.
+We estimate quantile treatment effects and show that there are meaningful effects on the shape of outcome distributions, particularly in the form of positive treatment effects in the right tail: revenues, expenses, profits, groceries, and school and medical expenses each have this pattern.
 Treatment effects on happiness and on trust in people increase throughout their distributions.
 There is little evidence of negative impacts in the left tails of distributions, alleviating (but not directly addressing) concerns that expanded credit access might adversely impact people with the worst baseline outcomes.

 Overall we do not find strong evidence that the credit expansion creates large numbers of "losers" as well as winners.
 None of the 17 outcomes for which we have panel data shows significant increases in the likelihood of worsening over time in treatment relative to control areas.
-In the sub-group analysis, there are hints that some sub-groups- in particular, those with lower incomes, and those without prior formal credit experience or with experience in an informal savings group-experience negative treatment effects on balance, but the evidence is statistically weak: only those three sub-groups, out of 20 sub-groups, have more than four negative treatment effects out of the 34 we count as have fairly strong normative implications.
+In the sub-group analysis, there are hints that some sub-groups- in particular, those with lower incomes, and those without prior formal credit experience or with experience in an informal savings group-experience negative treatment effects on balance, but the evidence is statistically weak: only those three sub-groups, out of 20 sub-groups, have more than three negative treatment effects out of the 34 we count as having fairly strong normative implications (and after adjusting for multiple hypothesis testing).